aaronyaosmith/comet-prototype/docs/source/Quickstart.rst

 only necessary inputs are the marker file (expression matrix), the tsne file (tsne plot/coordinates), the cluster file (cluster plot/coordinates), and the output folder where your results will be fed.
-Currently, the tool will only accept CSV or TXT files which must be comma delimited.
+Currently, the tool will only accept CSV or TXT files which MUST be comma delimited.
 You MUST specify an output folder, so the easiest thing to do is to make a new empty directory: